Atomic Wallet Coin (AWC) Price Tops $0.38 on Exchanges

-Atomic Wallet Coin (AWC) traded 0.7% lower against the US dollar during the one day period ending at 7:00 AM E.T. on July 8th.
-One Atomic Wallet Coin coin can currently be purchased for about $0.38 or 0.00001766 BTC on major cryptocurrency exchanges.
-During the last week, Atomic Wallet Coin has traded 6.1% higher against the US dollar.
-Atomic Wallet Coin has a market cap of $4.03 million and approximately $7,240.00 worth of Atomic Wallet Coin was traded on exchanges in the last day.
+Atomic Wallet Coin (AWC) traded up 2.3% against the U.S. dollar during the 1 day period ending at 14:00 PM E.T. on July 14th.
+Atomic Wallet Coin has a total market cap of $4.00 million and $7,095.00 worth of Atomic Wallet Coin was traded on exchanges in the last 24 hours.
+One Atomic Wallet Coin coin can currently be purchased for about $0.38 or 0.00001825 BTC on popular cryptocurrency exchanges.
+In the last week, Atomic Wallet Coin has traded down 2.5% against the U.S. dollar.

 - JUMPN (JST) traded down 54% against the dollar and now trades at $5.46 or 0.00018651 BTC.